 - Combine the onions, potatoes, carrots, cauliflower, red pepper, tomatoes, garbanzo beans, slow cooker sauce, and tapioca in the slow cooker.

 - Cover and cook on LOW for 5 to 7 hours or until vegetables are tender.

 - A few minutes before serving, stir in the peas and cilantro.
 Taste and season, adding in a little lemon juice if you feel it needs something to brighten it up.

-If you liked this recipe for slow cooker Moroccan Vegetarian Stew you might also like:
+If you like this recipe for Vegetarian Crock Pot Moroccan Stew you might also like:

 Subscribe to Get: Top 10 Reader Favorite Recipes

 The Top 10 Most Popular Recipes (PDF) on Simple Nourished Living + Weekly Support Emails with Tips & Easy Healthy Recipes Not Found Anywhere Else!

 I couldn't find the Campbell's Moroccan Slow Cooker sauce when I first made this recipe.
 I substituted a pint jar of an Indian braising or sautéing sauce instead.
 And I forgot the tapioca.
 It was delicious.

 When I made it the next time, I followed the recipe and had all the ingredients.
 It was good too, but it definitely had more of a processed food character.
 Lesson learned.
 If you substitute a braising sauce from another cultural flavor profile, it will taste delicious.
 I prefer a sauce that is something other than Campbell's.